yuguanx/web-server-tutorial/README.md

 # web-server-tutorial

-This repository contains a minimal server program that serves
+This repository contains a minimal server program used for tutorial at Code the Change